digitalcytometry/cytospace/README.md

 ADD DETAILS
 ```

-Similarly, if you are starting with Seurat objects, you can use the `R` function `???` to produce files formatted for CytoSPACE input.
+Similarly, if you are starting with Seurat objects derived from any source, you can use the `R` function `???` to produce files formatted for CytoSPACE input.

 ```bash
 ADD DETAILS